 The mission worked with the Igorot tribes in the mountains.
 As well as teaching the youngest children, by 1837 Sister Mary and the other nuns were asked to teach the sacred studies to the High School students.
 She wrote that things in the mission had gone fairly smoothly, until the Japanese attacked the USA, and occupied the Philippines.
 The Sisters were taken into Japanese internment in May 1942, and were imprisoned at first at the former police barracks at Camp Holmes near Baguio.
 Agnes was philosophical about her internment.
 The missionaries suffered the hardships of deprivation of freedoms, food, company, communication with the outside world, but Agnes claimed that it was an opportunity for her spiritual and intellectual growth, having time to study.
 They endured cockroach infestations, and flooded quarters when the rains came.
 But the missionaries did not suffer the brutality that was inflicted on military and other prisoners.
 Space was at a premium in the overcrowded quarters, but at Baguio the Japanese allowed the American civilian internees take charge of the daily running of the camp.
 At first the sexes were separated which was hard on the families, and the crowding and constant presence of so many internees preyed on the nerves, and the screaming and crying of children was wearing.
 As the time passed, food rations shrunk, and daily life grew harder as the Japanese began to evidently be losing the war; they became edgy and more repressive.
 Then on December 29, 1944 the women and children were ordered to assemble before being put on trucks.
 The local Igorots feared the worse for their friends.
 But in fact they were transported to Manila, where they were interned in the Bilibid prison.
 The conditions there were filthy and disease ridden.
 There was little food in Manila, and the internees made do with rotten vegetables and mouldy corn.
 At first they removed the weevils from the corn, but then realised they were the only protein they were likely to receive, so they left them in.
 Within a week several internees including some of the sisters were sick with dengue fever.
 Then they discovered the water was poisoned.
 The men had to dig several wells to get access to safe water, though it could not be drunk without first being boiled.
 But Sister Mary seems to have endured all hardships stoically, strengthened by her Faith.

 The end of Japanese occupation came suddenly, the Japanese guards filing silently out of the prison, and in no time American tanks were rolling through the city.
 There were major changes for the internees - much more and better food, and the opportunity to leave the prison with a pass.
 But internees of a sort they remained, and the war continued, with snipers active in the city.
 Rumours that Bilibid was to be bombed caused the women and children to be evacuated to a shoe factory for a day.
-When they returned to Bilibid what meagre possessions thay owned had been looted by the Fillipinos.
+When they returned to Bilibid what meagre possessions they owned had been looted by the Fillipinos.
 They continues saying Masses whilst outside mortars dropped, and the sound of machine guns could be heard.
-One morning a bomb dropped very near their end of the bulding, but the Sisters survived.
+One morning a bomb dropped very near their end of the building, but the Sisters survived.
 Soon they were moved to a camp at Santo Tomas University.
 A few days later their repatriation began.
 They boarded the S.S.Ebberle, and landed at San Pedro, California on May 2 1945.
 Sister Mary Oliva's account of her internment can be downloaded here.

 In 1946 Sister Mary Oliva returned to missionary work at Sagada.
 The Convent and the Church had been reduced to rubble.
 War had taken its toll of the Igorots, and the Sisters were asked to open an orphanage.
 Many of the children were badly malnourished, and it took a year before they began to recover.
 The Sisters resumed their High School teaching, their work with the Women's Auxiliary Group and training the Sisterhood of St Mary the Virgin.